by ProcureDeskLast Updated : May-26-2019

 • Procurement teams are busy with large spend items and don’t have time to look at small purchases.

-With a purchasing system, you have better control and better spend visibility and that increases Spend under management.
+With a purchasing system, you have better control and better spend visibility, and that increases Spending under management.

-More Spend under management, the more opportunities for the organization to reduce cost through better-negotiated pricing.
+The more Spend under management, the more opportunities for the organization to reduce costs through better-negotiated pricing.

 With the automation of the purchasing process, certain activities can be completely touchless and that allows procurement to spend time on reviewing spend which was not negotiated earlier.